-->

 Generally, the custom encompasses the idea of being aware of your own social status, reading behavioral signals and understanding the situation without words, and also putting yourself in another person’s shoes to get a better sense of their feelings.

-China is also on the list of high context countries because its culture is influenced by Confucian elements (benevolence, propriety, righteousness, etc.).
-The country leans towards collectivism, and harmony within the group is important.
+China is also on the list of high context countries because its culture is influenced by Confucian principles (benevolence, propriety, righteousness, etc.).
+The country leans towards collectivism where harmony within the group is important.

-Chinese social culture avoids direct communication because it can be socially awkward and uncomfortable.
+Chinese social culture discourages direct communication because it can be socially awkward and uncomfortable.
 Saving face is an important concept in Chinese society as it allows one to retain honor.

 French society places importance on social status and conformance to behavioral norms.
 Like with most high context countries, the people in France communicate formally and diplomatically.
 Communicating with the French requires one to have both verbal and non-verbal skills.
-That's because you'll also have to observe facial expressions, tone, gestures, and posture when interacting with the French.
+That’s because it is necessary to observe facial expressions, tone, gestures, and posture when interacting with the French.

 Russia is a high context country with a culture that revolves around collectivism and interdependence on group relationships.
 Russians employ a communication style that relies on environmental, non-verbal, traditional, and symbolic cues when communicating.
 These rules of communication are understood without being explicitly stated.